DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: Introduction

 \section{Introduction}

 Deep Learning (DL) has enabled significant and rapid progress in signal analysis and applications such as speech recognition, natural language processing, diagnostic support, and so on.
-More and more, building a deep learning model is a costly process that requires: (i) the availability of massive amounts of data; (ii) extensive computational resources (e.g., GPU); (iii) the assistance of DL experts to carefully define the network topology, and correctly set the training hyper-parameters (e.g., learning rate, batch size, weights decay...).
-Therefore, the illegal reproduction and redistribution of such a model constitute a significant economic loss for its authors.
+But, more and more, building a deep learning model is an expensive process that requires: (i) a lot of data; (ii) a lot of computational resources (like GPUs); (iii) the help of DL experts to carefully define the network topology and correctly set the training hyper-parameters (like learning rate, batch size, weights decay, etc.); (iv) the help of experts in the field of application, sometimes with very rare knowledge as in the medical domain, for instance.
+Because of this, the illegal copying and redistributing of such a model is a big financial loss for its creators.

-Several solutions have been proposed to protect the ownership of deep learning models.
-Some are based on digital watermarking, the principle of which consists in inserting a message (a watermark) in a host document by imperceptibly modifying some of its characteristics.
-For instance, the watermarking of an image \cite{evsutin2022watermarking, bouslimi2016data} stands on the slight modification (or modulation) of its pixel values to encode the message.
-Such a message can then help to verify the origin/destination of the document it protects in the context of copyright protection or fights against data leaks \cite{rani2022comparative, niyitegeka2018dynamic}.
-Watermarking a DL model relies on the same principles up to now the proposal of several approaches that consider specific DL constraints.
+Watermarking has been proposed to protect the ownership of deep learning models.
+It consists of inserting a message (a watermark) in a host document by imperceptibly modifying some of its characteristics.
+For example, the watermarking of an image \cite{bouslimi2016data} is based on the slight modification (or modulation) of its pixel values to encode the message.
+This message can then help verify the origin/destination of the document it protects in the context of copyright protection or fighting data leaks \cite{niyitegeka2018dynamic, aberna2023digital}.
+The Watermarking of DL models relies on the same principles, taking of course into account their specific features and operating constraints.
+A DL model differs from a multimedia document in many ways.

-One can classify these methods into black-box (BBx) watermarking and white-box (WBx) watermarking schemes.
-By definition, a black-box watermark can be extracted by only querying the model.
-The watermarked message is read by looking at the outputs of the watermarked model for some well-designed and crafted inputs referred to as the "trigger set" \cite{chen2019blackmarks, vybornova2022method, zhang2018protecting, adi2018turning, guo2018watermarking, le2020adversarial, fan2019rethinking, namba2019robust, li2019prove} .
-On the other hand, white box watermarking schemes \cite{uchida2017embedding, feng2020watermarking, li2020spread, tartaglione2021delving, chen2019deepmarks, wang2020watermarking, rouhani2019deepsigns} have access to the whole model.
-They can be differentiated depending on if the watermark is directly read from the network weights; in that case, they are referred to as "static watermarking" schemes; or, by examining the values of intermediate activation maps for specific model inputs, they are referred to as "dynamic watermarking" schemes \cite{rouhani2019deepsigns}.

-The constraints under which all these watermarking schemes have been designed are the following.
-First, they should not degrade the performance of the model and, in second, they must be resistant to attacks aimed at removing or detecting the watermark.
-Among these attacks, one can cite the classic ones: \begin{itemize} \item The pruning attack (PA), where the weights of the model whose absolute values are below a threshold are set to zero.